-NVS has a staff of three quality assurance specialists who are used to review VFW service offices on a regular basis, as well as to assist new service officers in the weeks or months before they come to NVS training.
-The ultimate goal of these positions is to ensure the VFW is providing quality claims representation.
-In 2016, the Quality Assurance team visited nine Department Service Offices to review service office practices, provide training, and both share and gather best practices from service officers.
-Department leaders should contact the Director, NVS to arrange for a site visit to their service office.
+NVS has an Assistant Director of Quality Assurance and Training, a Special Assistant and two Regional Quality Assurance Specialists responsible for training, technical support, and mentorship for your DSOs.
+Their primary responsibility is to review VFW service office operations and best practices regularly, to assist new service officers in the weeks or months before they come to NVS training, and to help resolve issues at the Regional Office (local) level.
+The ultimate goal of these positions is to ensure VFW is providing quality claims representation in all aspects of the claims process by supporting the needs of your DSOs and staff.
+The Quality Assurance team visits Department Service Offices to review service office operations, provide technical training and mentorship, and both share and gather best practices.
+Department leaders should contact the Director, NVS, to arrange for a service office site visit.

-The VFW Accredited Service Representative of the Year Program, established in 2015, is designed to provide annual VFW National recognition to an individual who is accredited by VA to represent claimants on behalf of the VFW before the Department of Veterans Affairs, to include VFW-accredited employees of State veterans' agencies.
+The John A. Biedrzycki Accredited Service Representative of the Year, established in 2015, is designed to provide annual VFW National recognition to an individual accredited by VA to represent claimants on behalf of the VFW before the Department of Veterans Affairs, to include VFW-accredited employees of State and County veterans' agencies.
+Guidelines for this award can be found at the end of this section.

 - B. VFW "Guide for Post Service Officers": Every VFW member involved in service work, at all levels from Post through Department, should have the latest edition of the VFW "Guide for Post Service Officers."
-This handbook, published biennially by your VFW National Veterans Service located in our Washington Office, comprehensively summarizes veteran's benefits and entitlement programs provided by the Department of Veterans Affairs and other federal agencies.
-It is a handy ready reference useful in assisting and informing veterans of their entitlements under existing law.
-Questions pertaining to VA benefits should be directed to Mike Figlioli, Deputy Director, National Veterans Service, at 202.608.8373 or via email at mfiglioli@vfw.org.
-See the VFW Store website vfwstore.org or call toll-free at 833.VFW.VETS (833.839.8387) for the current edition of Guide for Post Service Officers available in print (#04107) or CD (D4107).
-The Guide's 37th edition is also available for phone, tablet, and eBook via Amazon (amazon.com) and Barnes & Noble (barnesandnoble.com). - C. VFW Pre-Discharge Claims Program: The VFW plays a critical role in the military's Transition Assistance Program (TAP) alongside our partners in the departments of Defense, Labor, and Veterans Affairs.
+This handbook is published electronically on the NVS web page, www.vfw.org/nvs, and comprehensively summarizes veteran's benefits and entitlement programs provided by the Department of Veterans Affairs and other federal agencies.
+It is a handy reference useful in assisting and informing veterans of their entitlements under existing law.
+Questions pertaining to VA benefits should be directed to Mike Figlioli, Director, National Veterans Service, at 202.608.8373 or via email at mfiglioli@vfw.org. - C. VFW Pre-Discharge Claims Program: The VFW plays a critical role in the military's Transition Assistance Program (TAP) alongside our partners in the Departments of Defense, Labor, and Veterans Affairs.
 TAP is designed to ensure that separating service members to include members of the Guard and Reserve and their families receive information and assistance in qualifying for and obtaining VA benefits, VA health care, education, and post-military employment.
-The VFW's cadre of highly-trained National Pre-Discharge Claims Representatives offers personal counseling and assistance to service members to submit complete VA claims prior to separation from active duty.
+The VFW's cadre of highly trained National Pre-Discharge Claims Representatives offers personal counseling and assistance to service members to submit complete VA claims prior to separation from active duty.

-We consistently update the skills of our Pre-Discharge Claims Representatives by providing more than 80 hours of training each year, and giving special attention to emerging issues like post-traumatic stress disorder (PTSD), traumatic brain injuries (TBI), military sexual trauma, and toxic exposure.
+We consistently update the skills of our Pre-Discharge Claims Representatives by providing more than 80 hours of training each year and giving special attention to emerging issues like post-traumatic stress disorder (PTSD), traumatic brain injuries (TBI), military sexual trauma, and toxic exposure.
 Our presence on military installations continues to be well received as indicated by our BDD Client Satisfaction Survey, through which more than 99 percent of the VFW's Pre-Discharge clients report that they would recommend the VFW to a fellow service member.
 As a result, we have become the service organization of choice by officers and enlisted at the military facilities we cover.
 It is our goal to increase interest in membership by demonstrating excellence in service work.
-Currently, we have a supervisor, an assistant supervisor and 24 National Pre-Discharge staff located at:
+Currently, NVS has 24 National Pre-Discharge staff located at: